- About About

 Becoming a Patient in Montana

-Montana issues ID cards allowing qualified patients to use marijuana legally.
+Montana issues ID cards allowing qualified patients to use cannabis legally.
 Patients may designate licensed providers to assist them with taking and growing their medicine.

 A provider or marijuana-infused products provider may possess 4 mature plants, four seedlings, and 1 ounce of usable marijuana for each registered cardholder who has named the person as the registered cardholder's provider.